-shall not harm an employee who's disabled, over 40, female, of a different religion, nationality, or whatever it is.
+shall do no harm because of differences.
+You shall not harm an employee who's disabled, over 40, female, of a different religion, nationality, or whatever.
 Tolerance is a do no harm standard.
 The third level is acceptance.
 In my experience it's difficult for the law to enforce an acceptance of each other.
 I do hear the argument the other way round.
 Maybe the law forces you to tolerate long enough that you become accepting.
 When spiritual you're accepting without the law requiring it.
-Lastly, is unconditional love.
+Last, is unconditional love.
 "Love thy neighbor."
 It is important to understand that just because you can unconditionally love somebody doesn't mean you have to have an unconditional relationship with them.
 I've had let go employees that I loved before and after I let them go.
 The relationship at work wasn't working out, it was a misfit.
-We think we can't love somebody and fire somebody at the same time.
+We think we can't love somebody and fire them at the same time.
 Yes you can!
 In fact, the way in which you handle the termination will show people that you care about them.